-During the final design phase of the project, the NHDOT would undertake coordination with the USACE and NHDES to determine potential mitigation needs for the project.
-It is currently anticipated all impacts to wetland resources as a result of this project would be fully mitigated through utilization of the New Hampshire Aquatic Resource Mitigation (ARM) Fund In-lieu Fee Program and no additional mitigation would be necessary.
+During the final design phase of the project, the NHDOT will undertake coordination with the USACE, NOAA, USEPA, NHFG and NHDES to determine potential mitigation needs for the project.
+It is currently anticipated that all impacts to wetland resources as a result of this project would be fully mitigated through utilization of the New Hampshire Aquatic Resource Mitigation (ARM) Fund In-lieu Fee Program and no additional mitigation would be required.
+However, NHDOT would further investigate opportunities to restore channel bottom habitat in locations where rip rap located next to the existing piers is to be removed.
+Opportunities for potential benthic habitat restoration will be further identified based on more advanced design information and through coordination with these regulatory agencies.
+Potentially restored habitat may include hard-bottom and soft-bottom habitat.